antfu/talks/2025-09-18/src/slides.md

 <!--
 So we have mentioned a bit about extensibility in the previous slide.

-So the fourth tip I would give is [click] to be extensible, [click] to make a plugin system for your tool and allow community to enhance it.
+So the fourth tip I would give is [click] to be extensible, [click] to make a plugin system for your tool and allow the community to enhance it.
 -->

 ---